-Skaters that have passed Basic Skills will continue to attend Rookie Roster practices while they work on the advanced skills required to bout, such as hitting, whipping, 180s, and more!
+Skaters that have passed Basic Skills will continue to attend Rookie practices while they work on the advanced skills required to scrimmage, such as hitting, whipping, 180s, and more!

 What do I need to play roller derby?

 All skaters are required to wear quad roller skates, elbow pads, wrist guards, knee pads, a helmet, and a mouthguard.
 If you have gear of your own, great!
 Bring it with you.
-If you don’t, we have some old, slightly (…okay, really) stinky gear that we will lend out for the evening on a first-come, first-served basis (sorry, you have to bring your own mouthguard, available at Dick’s, Champs, or any other sporting goods store).
-If you decide to stick with derby, you’ll need your own gear once you pass your basic assessments and start attending regular practices.
-Unfortunately, there aren’t a lot of skate shops in the area, but we’ve included a guide to gear to help you get started.
+If you don’t, we have some old, slightly (…okay, really) stinky gear that we will lend out for the evening on a first-come, first-served basis (sorry, you have to bring your own mouthguard).
+You’ll need your own gear once you pass your assessments and start attending regular practices.
+There are a few skate shops within a few hours’ drive, like Lowlife and Bruised Boutique.
 Always feel free to ask another skater for advice!

 What else should I bring to my first practice?